rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/cluster-and-project-roles.md

 #### UpdatePSA For Project Level

-About defining custom roles, you can grant permission to a user to create/update *PSA* policies when defining namespaces within Projects.
+About defining custom roles, you can grant permission to a user to create or update *PSA* policies when defining namespaces within projects.
 To do so, you can use the following `RoleTemplate` to be applied on the cluster:

 ```yaml